TikTok must pay a fine of 530 million euros - for data transfers to China

 Background to the proceedings against TikTok

-In its role as lead supervisory authority for TikTok, the DPC acted in accordance with the one-stop-shop procedure pursuant to Art.
+The DPC acted in its role as the lead Supervisory authority for TikTok within the meaning of the one-stop store procedure pursuant to Art.
 56 GDPR.
-The subject of the investigation was, on the one hand, the legality of data transfers to third countries in accordance with Chapter V GDPR, in particular to countries without an adequacy decision by the EU Commission.
+The subject of the investigation was, on the one hand, the lawfulness of data transfers to third countries in accordance with Chapter V GDPRespecially in countries without Appropriateness decision of the EU Commission.

-Secondly, the authority examined whether TikTok had properly complied with its transparency obligation pursuant to Art.
+Secondly, the authority examined whether TikTok complied with its transparency obligation pursuant to Art.
 13 para.
-1 lit. f GDPR.
+1 lit. f GDPR has been duly complied with.

 Unlawful data transfers to China

-According to the DPC's findings, TikTok violated Art.
-46 (1) GDPR in particular.
-The company was unable to sufficiently ensure that personal data of EEA users enjoyed a level of protection "essentially equivalent" to that of the GDPR when accessed by Chinese employees.
+According to the DPC's findings, TikTok has in particular violated Art.
+46 para.
+1 GDPR violated.
+The company could not sufficiently ensure that personal data of EEA users when accessed by Chinese employees enjoy a level of protection equivalent to that of the GDPR is "essentially equivalent".

 Particularly critical: TikTok's own assessment of Chinese law has already revealed significant deviations from European data protection standards - for example through the Chinese anti-terrorism law, the counter-espionage law and the national intelligence law.

-Although TikTok used so-called Standard Contractual Clauses (SCC), the DPC also found that no effective additional safeguards were in place to prevent or control data access by Chinese state authorities.
-The additional technical, organizational and legal measures required by the ECJ ruling "Schrems II" had not been sufficiently documented or implemented.
-This concerned, among other things, the encryption of sensitive data during remote access and the lack of transparent access protocols.
+Although TikTok uses so-called Standard contractual clauses (SCC), the DPC also found that no effective additional safeguards were in place to prevent or control access to data by Chinese government agencies.
+The measures taken in the context of the ECJ ruling "Schrems II" required additional technical, organizational and legal measures had not been sufficiently documented or implemented.
+This concerned, among other things Encryption sensitive data during remote access and the lack of transparent access protocols.

-This deficiency led to a complaint about TikTok's entire transmission practice.
-The DPC pointed out that TikTok's assessment of Chinese law itself did not allow for "essential equivalence" with the GDPR and thus lacked the basis for the selection and effectiveness of security measures.
+This deficiency led to the objection to TikTok's entire transmission practice.
+The DPC pointed out that TikTok's assessment of Chinese law itself did not provide "essential equivalence" with the GDPR and therefore lacks the basis for the selection and effectiveness of safety measures.

 In the proceedings, TikTok referred to the ongoing infrastructure program "Project Clover", which provides for local data storage within the EU (particularly in Ireland and Norway) as well as independent control mechanisms.
 The DPC recognized this project as a positive step.
 However, it made the continuation of data transfers to China dependent on the full implementation of GDPR-compliant protection mechanisms.